Legend: Several TV series have included leading characters whose full names were never revealed.

 (except the Howells, whose stature required they be addressed with the more formal “Mr.” or “Mrs.” followed by their last name).

-The script for the penultimate episode of the second season (“Mr. and Mrs.?”) noted that the real first name of
+The script for the penultimate episode of the second season (“Mr. and Mrs.?”) noted that the real first name of Mrs. Howell (whom Mr. Howell always called by her nickname, “Lovey”) was actually Eunice.
+The show never did reveal Gilligan’s full name (a subject we cover in more detail on another page in this section).

 Get Smart: For five seasons (1965-70), CONTROL Agents and 86 and 99 strove to keep the world safe from the nefarious plotting of KAOS, the international criminal organization, in the spy spoof Get Smart.
 Befitting the nature of the super-secret intelligence organization for which they worked, CONTROL agents were generally referred to by number, but the lead character’s real name (Maxwell Smart) was used interchangeably with his CONTROL number.
-Although the show featured a bewildering array of minor characters — some known only by their numbers (such as
+Although the show featured a bewildering array of minor characters — some known only by their numbers (such as Agent 13, who was always assigned to conduct surveillance while stuffed inside some cramped, uncomfortable station, such as a mailbox or a washing machine), and some known only by their names (such as Larabee, the Chief’s

-aide) — the enduring mystery is the real name of the capable and intelligent
+aide) — the enduring mystery is the real name of the capable and intelligent Agent 99, Maxwell Smart’s most frequent CONTROL partner (appearing in all but a handful of episodes) and later his wife.

 Perhaps the most amusing aspect of 99’s namelessness was Max’s lack of curiosity about it.
 When he found out that she had revealed her name to Victor Royal, he pouted that she had never told him about it, but when she disclosed that “Susan Hilton” was a false name, he didn’t bother asking her what her real name was.
 Moreover, even after Max and 99 were married and had children together, Max continued to call her “99.”

-Get Smart included many minor and recurring characters whose full names were not used, but the only other major role with a non-disclosed full name was the Chief — officially
+Get Smart included many minor and recurring characters whose full names were not used, but the only other major role with a non-disclosed full name was the Chief — officially Agent Q (he joined CONTROL back in the days when agents were assigned letters rather than numbers), the Chief disclosed (while being badgered on the witness stand by Max in the episode “The Day Smart Turned Chicken”) only that his first name was Thaddeus.

-Columbo: For six seasons (1971-77) as an entry in the NBC Mystery Movie series (and in revivals and specials that continue to this day), Lieutenant Columbo, the unkempt
+Columbo: For six seasons (1971-77) as an entry in the NBC Mystery Movie series (and in revivals and specials that continue to this day), Lieutenant Columbo, the unkempt Los Angeles homicide detective whose trademarks were a rumpled raincoat, an ancient, rusting Peugeot, and an ever-present cigar, combined “the deductive genius of Sherlock Holmes with the dogged determination of Inspector Maigret” to

 ensnare dozens of killers who thought they had covered their tracks beyond any chance of discovery:

 Lt.
 Columbo drove a beat-up old car, wore a dirty, rumpled trench coat that looked at least ten years old, and acted for all the world like an incompetent bumbler.
 He was excessively polite to everyone, went out of his way not to offend any of the suspects, and seemed like a hopeless choice to solve any crime, especially a well-conceived murder.
 But all that was superficial, designed to lull the murderer into a false sense of security.
-Despite his appearance, Columbo was one of the shrewdest, most resourceful detectives on the
+Despite his appearance, Columbo was one of the shrewdest, most resourceful detectives on the Los Angeles police force.
+Slowly and methodically he pieced together the most minute clues leading to the identity of the killer, who, when his guilt was revealed, was always incredulous that such an unlikely cop had managed to find him out.

 In fact, we viewers can’t be sure that we can trust what little we do learn about Columbo by observing and listening to him.
-According to Peter Falk, the actor who has portrayed
+According to Peter Falk, the actor who has portrayed Lt.
+Columbo for close to four decades, his character’s ambiguity is a deliberate trait:

 Ask [Peter Falk] about specifics and he responds, “Oh, I’m not going to talk about that.
 That’s the beauty of it.
 Everyone can think about what the wife should look like.
 Did he have children?
 Did he have one?
 Did he have ten?
 That’s up to them to decide.
 You never know when Columbo is genuine.
 I tried to play it so you could never tell whether the politeness was part of his nature or part of his act.
 Let the viewers decide.
 You always have that ambiguity.
 Almost anything he does can be taken two ways.
 A lot of what he says he might be making up while he’s sitting having chili somewhere.”

 Although fans have come up with a variety of guesses about Columbo’s name over the years, the given name most commonly (and mistakenly) attributed to the gumshoe is “Philip,” an error that apparently came about through a bit of protective chicanery.
 In the 1970s, Fred Worth published several compilations of trivia, including The Trivia Encyclopedia and The Complete Unabridged Super Trivia Encyclopedia.
-Into one of his Super Trivia books he inserted a “false fact” as a copyright trap, similar to the mapmakers’ technique of including fictitious elements in maps (such as
+Into one of his Super Trivia books he inserted a “false fact” as a copyright trap, similar to the mapmakers’ technique of including fictitious elements in maps (such as non-existent streets) to serve as evidence of unauthorized borrowing when their works were copied by others.
+The phony tidbit he chose to plant was the revelation that Lt.
+Columbo’s first name is “Philip.”
+Sure enough, when the trivia-based board game Trivial Pursuit took the market by storm in the early 1980s, Worth noticed that about a third of the question-answer combinations used in the game duplicated information (along with typos and misprints) published in his Super Trivia books — including a “smoking gun” question about Columbo’s first name:

 Worth filed a lawsuit against the game’s inventors and distributors for copyright infringement, but he ultimately came away with nothing.
 (One cannot copyright facts, only their presentation, and the judge in Worth’s case ruled that a board game such as Trivial Pursuit was a substantially different type of presentation than a book.)
 Nonetheless, Fred Worth’s bit of fiction lives on, cited as fact in a variety of books, periodicals, and Internet resources.